ElPumpo/TinyNvidiaUpdateChecker/README.md

 # TinyNvidiaUpdateChecker

-TinyNvidiaUpdateChecker (TNUC for short) is a lightweight application that checks for NVIDIA GPU drivers, written in C-sharp (C#) for Windows.
-When executed it will check for new driver updates.
-You can customize TNUC making it execute when logging in your computer, and have it only pop up if there's a new driver available.
+TinyNvidiaUpdateChecker (TNUC for short) is a lightweight tool that checks for NVIDIA GPU drivers for Windows.
+You can configure TNUC executing it when logging in, and have it only pop up if there's a new driver available.

-It supports extracting drivers to only install the required driver files, which is useful since the default driver installer installs a bunch of bloatware on your computer that you don't need.

-**Visit the [Wiki](https://github.com/ElPumpo/TinyNvidiaUpdateChecker/wiki) page for detailed information about the application**

-## Update

-Thanks to everyone making TNUC popular by starring the project here on GitHub and all the people writing articles about it!
-Many years ago I started this as a hobby project to automate checking driver updates.
-I know the codebase isn't proper and I've learned a lot since then.
-Even today there's nearly hundreds of views on this page daily, which is huge for me, so thanks <3
+It has a minimal install feature that extracts the GPU drivers from the otherwise bloated bundle which contains GeForce Experience, 3d drivers and other components.
+Nothing except the required drivers will be installed.

+Uses a NVIDIA API to get the latest driver, and there is support for the majority of their GPUs.
+Thanks to [ZenitH-AT](https://github.com/ZenitH-AT) for their research and metadata repo used by this project.

 # Download